-Since depression can be painful, some sufferers may not seek any medical treatment for their issues until they become dire.
+Since depressions can be painful, some sufferers may not seek any medical treatment for their issues until they become dire.
 Sometimes, this masks serious health issues.
 For example, a person with depression may shrug off their back pain only to discover later they’ve had a serious kidney infection for quite a while.
 The pain in their belly might not be “just” anxiety; it could be a peptic ulcer.
 While there’s no need to become a hypochondriac, treating depression removes one possible reason for the pain.
 Then, if the pain still exists, further diagnostics will be needed to find the cause.
-Without treating the depression, pain could be ignored far longer than it should be.
+Without depression treating, pain could be ignored far longer than it should be.

 Self-Medicating Behavior Can Be Dangerous